 If a small team of 11 people at Instagram can create a billion dollar startup, you can surely do better with your current team.

 Make it your mantra to only hire when it really hurts.
-You would be a far effective leader and would also keep your team happy as you would have absolute clarity on how each team member is adding value.
+You would be a far effective leader as you would have absolute clarity on how each team member is adding value.
 Hiring is the last resort when you struggling to function or grow a product, service or business, and able to justify how adding a new hire will contribute and take the business forward.

-Temporary increase in workload, testing the new ideas, covering for absence or fulfilling a gap for festive season can all be done by temporary staff, contractors or freelancers.
+Temporary increase in workload, testing the new ideas, covering for absence or fulfilling a gap for the festive season can be handled by temporary staff, contractors or freelancers.

 5. Have an enormous sense of urgency #